MarkElliott0/Statistics-ML_Notebooks/README.md

 # Statistics-ML_Notebooks
-Notebooks for statistics and machine learning modules in advanced analytics - Glasgow University.
+Notebooks for statistics and machine learning modules week 10 and 11 in advanced analytics MSc programme - Glasgow University.